pexmee/Web-dev-portfolio/README.md

 # Welcome to my web development portfolio
-### Below you'll find a list of projects in regards to Full-Stack development,
+### Below you'll find a list of projects made by me,
 ### along with a short description for each project.